Lady Aggie Basketball Camps

 Scott was a community relations intern for the WNBA Chicago Sky during the 2008 season, and also served as a scout player and camp manager for the University of Tennessee women's basketball program from June 2005 to his graduation from UT in December 2008.

 Scott earned a bachelor's degree in political science from the University of Tennessee.
 Scott and his wife, Erica, reside in Jamestown, N.C.

-Shavon Earp enters her second season as an assistant coach for the North Carolina A&T women's basketball.
+Shavon Earp enters her third season as an assistant coach for the North Carolina A&T women's basketball.